Zac-HD/hypofuzz/notes/launch-plan.md

 - What questions the documentation doesn't answer
 - Would you help with feedback, research (bug numbers), a testimonial?

-Specific people to reach out to - prominent open source Hypothesis users at tech companies:
+Specific people to reach out to - mostly prominent open source Hypothesis users at tech companies:

 - [x] Instagram's LibCST team